dgroomes/graphql-java-playground/custom-directives/README.md

     * ```bash
       build/install/custom-directives/bin/custom-directives '
       {
-        forest(animalsCount: 3) {
+        woodland(type: TROPICAL) {
           type
           animals @gp_uppercase
         }
       }'
       ```
-    * You should notice that a list of three forest animals was printed to the screen and they are all upper-cased!
-It
+    * You should notice that a list of three tropical rainforest animals was printed to the screen and they are all
-      should look something like the following.
+      upper-cased!
+It should look something like the following.
     * ```text
-      16:08:54 [main] INFO dgroomes.graphql.GraphqlUtil - {forest={type=Coniferous, animals=[DEER, BEAR, OWL]}}
+      23:35:12 [main] INFO dgroomes.graphql.GraphqlUtil - {woodland={type=TROPICAL, animals=[JAGUAR, TOUCAN, RED-EYED TREE FROG]}}
       ```
 4. Alias the build and run commands for happier development:
     * `alias go="./gradlew installDist && build/install/custom-directives/bin/custom-directives"`